perryOnCrack/perryoncrack.github.io/apps/rez.md

 - New Feature
     - Private Space Support (Android 15+)
+    - Clone app support (Android 15+)
+        - Clone apps will be shown in the main app list and can be searched just like normal.
-    - On-device logging & attaching it when sending feedback
+    - On-device logging (optional, disabled by default)
-        - Disabled by default, can be enabled in Settings -> Developer Settings.
+        - Enable it via Settings -> Developer Options -> Enable Logging.
+        - When enabled, the Send Feedback option allows you to include logs.
+        - All logs are stored locally on your device; nothing is sent without your consent.

 - Changes
     - Profile switching UI has been redesigned.
-    - Reverted an unintended behavior where clicking on Quick Launch area can open the app list.
+    - Reverted an unintended behavior: Clicking on Quick Launch area can no longer open the app list.

 - Bug Fixes
     - Quick Launch now properly shrinks to disappearance when pulling up.